 Tell a story

 People love examples!
 They help us understand even the most complex topics and are especially useful when explaining new concepts.
 So, especially when you are pitching your startup or explaining a new concept you just discovered, this is your go-to starting point.
-The form of your example may vary: for example, it’s common for tech startups to refer to well-known brands to explain their product (the Uber for planes and so on).
+The form of your example may vary: for example, it’s common for tech startups to refer to well-known brands to explain their product.
 Your take can be a short story or an anecdote that would give the audience an understanding of what do you present and why they should be interested in this stuff you’re telling them about.

 How to end a presentation